PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Related Work

-\textbf{Scalable subspace clustering.} In recent years, to address the large scale data, the scalability of subspace clustering has been proposed.
-To reduce the computational complexity, which is a problem for the ADMM-based solver, the solution of the sparse self-expressive model by adopting a greedy algorithm has been proposed in \cite{dyer2013greedy, you2016scalable}.
-However, these approaches lead to unsatisfactory clustering results if the non-zero elements do not contain sufficient connections within each optimized coefficient vector \cite{Nasihatkon2011-ci}.
-Other popular approaches to alleviate the computational and memory complexity are inspired by the sampling strategy.
-In \cite{peng2013scalable}, Scalable Sparse Subspace Clustering (SSSC) is computationally efficient using a subset generated by random sampling.
-However, since the approach using random sampling relies on a single subset, several works have also proposed approaches based on selective sampling.
-Exemplar-based Subspace Clustering (ESC) \cite{you2018scalable} has the efficiently sampling strategy that iteratively selects the least well-represented point as a subset.
-Selective Sampling-based Scalable Sparse Subspace Clustering (S$^5$C) \cite{matsushima2019selective}, which generates a subset by the selective sampling, provides approximation guarantees of the subspace-preserving.
-In \cite{You2016-jl}, a divided-and-conquer framework that uses multiple subsets split the entire data is proposed for scalable SSC.
-While this approach can deal with large scale data, final segmentation results would depend on the self-expressive properties of the optimized self-expressive coefficient vectors of each subset.
-Our method differs significantly from \cite{You2016-jl} in that our proposed self-representation model is designed to minimize the difference from the original data points by combining the self-expressive property of multiple subsets.
-Lastly, in this paper, we limit our discussion to the non-deep learning approaches that are more mathematically straightforward to explain and rely less on parameter tuning, and not to mention that deep learning approaches \cite{ji2017deep, kheirandishfard2020multi} usually have high computational and memory complexity.
+When constructing the affinity matrix, several methods based on spectral clustering suffer from high computational complexity.
+To reduce the computational complexity of this phase, a sparse self-expressive model adopting a greedy algorithm was proposed in~\cite{dyer2013greedy, you2016scalable}.
+However, these approaches lead to unsatisfactory clustering results if the nonzero elements do not contain sufficient connections within each optimized coefficient vector~\cite{nasihatkon2011graph}.
+Other popular approaches to alleviate the computational and memory loads were inspired by a sampling strategy.
+In~\cite{peng2013scalable}, scalable sparse subspace clustering (SSSC) is computationally efficient, using a subset generated by random sampling.
+However, because the random sampling method relies on a single subset, data points from the same subspace will not be represented by the self-expressive model if they are not appropriately sampled.
+Exemplar-based subspace clustering~\cite{you2018scalable, you2020self} is an efficient sampling technique that iteratively selects the least well-represented point as a subset to address the problem.
+Selective sampling-based scalable sparse subspace clustering (S$^5$C)~\cite{matsushima2019selective}, which generates a subset by selective sampling, provides approximation guarantees of the subspace-preserving property.
+In~\cite{chen2020stochastic}, the subspace-preserving representations are found by solving a consensus problem with multiple subsets to improve the connectivity of the affinity matrix.
+In~\cite{You2016-jl}, a divided-and-conquer framework using multiple subsets obtained by separating the entire dataset is proposed.
+While this approach can deal with large-scale data, final segmentation results depend on the self-expressive properties of the optimized self-expressive coefficient vectors of each subset.
+Our method differs significantly from~\cite{You2016-jl} and~\cite{chen2020stochastic} in that our proposed self-representation model is designed to minimize the difference from the original data points by combining the self-expressive property of multiple subsets.
+Lastly, in this paper, we limit our discussion to non-deep learning approaches, which are more mathematically straightforward to explain and rely less on parameter tuning.